Lorna Slater: 2021 election campaign

 Slater became a prominent figure in the lead up to the Scottish parliamentary election, with her being featured in TV Debates and interviews.
 In the first televised debate on BBC Scotland, Slater urged action on climate change, stating; "Science tells us we have less than 10 years before the climate breakdown goes past the point of no return.
 The time to act is now."
 She also reinstated how the Scottish Greens would support legislation on another referendum on Scottish independence within the "next term of parliament".

 In the 2021 election to the 6th Scottish Parliament, the Scottish Greens saw their best result ever.
 The party gained 8.1% of votes on the regional list, earning two additional seats.
 As the Scottish National Party was one seat away from a majority, the Greens' gain in the election created a pro-independence majority.
 Slater predicted the Greens "will have more influence than ever".

 Member of the Scottish Parliament; 2021 to present

 Slater stood as the Greens' candidate for the Edinburgh Northern and Leith constituency in the 2021 Scottish Parliament election.
 She gained 13.1% of the votes, but failed to win the seat, coming third.
 Although Slater was unsuccessful in winning the constituency, she was second on the party list vote for the Lothian region, and was elected as an additional member.

-Slater is a member of the Scottish Parliament's Economy and Fair Work Committee.
-She is the Scottish Greens' Spokesperson on Economic Recovery and Green Industrial Strategy.
+Slater was a member of the Scottish Parliament's Economy and Fair Work Committee as well as the Scottish Greens' Spokesperson on Economic Recovery and Green Industrial Strategy.